 Zero-Downtime Slot Migration: Production Playbook for Horizontal Redis Cluster Scaling

-Horizontal scaling of Redis clusters is rarely about provisioning additional hardware; it is fundamentally about redistributing the 16,384 hash slots across a new topology without violating latency SLAs or dropping in-flight requests.
+Horizontal scaling of Redis clusters is fundamentally about redistributing the 16,384 hash slots across a new topology without violating latency SLAs or dropping in-flight requests.
 Zero-downtime slot migration serves as the operational cornerstone of this expansion.
 When backend engineers and DevOps teams push past memory or throughput thresholds, the cluster must transition key ownership incrementally while maintaining strict routing guarantees.
 Treating slot redistribution as a continuous, observable workflow aligns with modern Redis Cluster Scaling, Sharding & Automation paradigms, where automation pipelines enforce idempotency and telemetry drives go/no-go decisions during live traffic windows.

 Redis cluster routing relies on deterministic CRC16 hashing to map every key to a specific slot.
 When a new node joins the gossip ring, it initially owns zero slots.
 Migration is governed by a strict distributed state machine: the source node transitions the target range to MIGRATING, while the destination marks it IMPORTING.
 Keys are moved incrementally using the MIGRATE command, which operates atomically per key.
 During this transition window, clients querying keys in the migrating range receive ASK redirects, instructing them to temporarily query the destination node.
 Unlike MOVED responses (which indicate permanent topology changes), ASK requires clients to send a single ASKING command before executing the original operation.

-Client libraries that ignore ASK semantics will experience elevated latency, connection resets, or silent data loss.
+Client libraries that ignore ASK semantics will experience elevated latency, connection resets, or data access failures.
 Engineers must internalize Redis Cluster Slot Allocation Basics to correctly map keyspaces, avoid hot-slot concentration, and design migration batches that align with network I/O and memory pressure constraints.

 The slot handoff is a strict state machine — the destination must be readied before the source begins redirecting: